This page is related to Audio & Video

 Overview

-Canvas offers flexible options for adding video content to your course site, including recording directly to Canvas, linking, and embedding.
-This guide explains the different methods for adding video, whether it’s content you have created or external videos from YouTube or LinkedIn Learning.
+Canvas offers flexible options for adding video content to your course site, including recording directly to Canvas, linking video, and embedding media using Panopto or Canvas embedded tools.
+This guide explains the different methods for adding videos you have created using tools within Canvas.
+Guidance on this page is meant to help you in creating videos to send video announcements, video/audio assignment feedback, or for sharing supplementary “in time” video content.

 Canvas Media Tools

-Video and audio can be recorded directly to Canvas using your webcam and microphone.
-This is a convenient way to record an impromptu announcement video, or record assignment feedback as an audio message, rather than typing it out.
-Canvas media tools also allow content owners to add caption files to videos, providing an accessible mode of delivery for all learners.
+Video and audio can be recorded directly to Canvas using your integrated camera on your computer or an external camera linked to your computer and a microphone.
+This is a convenient way to record an impromptu announcement video or assignment feedback as an audio message rather than typing it out.
+Canvas media tools can also enable you to add caption files to videos, providing an accessible mode of delivery for all learners.

 Canvas media tools are best used when: